Webziee/Auto-Legit-Cars/README.md

 # 1. READ ME

 This comprehensive read me file will provide you with an overview of our project.
-It includes key information such as who is in the team, each team members group rating, the 3 features selected and implememted from the 5 in the planning phase, a checklist of all features/functionalities included in the app, a table of contents for this document, details about the app in the form of a report with the following headings: purpose of the app, design considerations, the manner in which GitHub and GitHub actions were utilized throughout the development processs,
+It includes key information such as who is in the team, each team members group rating, important links, the 3 features selected and implememted from the 5 in the planning phase, a checklist of all features/functionalities included in the app, a table of contents for this document, details about the app in the form of a report with the following headings: purpose of the app, design considerations, the manner in which GitHub and GitHub actions were utilized throughout the development processs,